PersonalArkajyoti/Resume-Ranking-and-Scoring-API/README.md

    - total_score: The total score for the candidate, based on the sum of all skill set scores.

 ## Running the Application
-   To run the FastAPI app locally, use Uvicorn:
+   To run the FastAPI app locally, use uvicorn
       uvicorn main:app --reload
    This will start the API on http://127.0.0.1:8000.

 ## Endpoints